Coronavirus / COVID-19 Recovery Loan Options

 CARES Act – SBA 7A Addition of the “Paycheck Protection Program”

 The CARES Act is the new stimulus bill passed by Congress and signed by the President on March 27th, 2020.
 The bill contains an additional new SBA 7A program referred to as the “Paycheck Protection Program”.
 Although the program is setup as a “loan” at least initially, a portion if not the full loan can be forgivable in the future, so the program really ends up acting more as a “grant” than a loan.
-Below are some details we pulled from the bill itself, but the SBA is likely to release additional guidelines and parameters shortly, and we will update this webpage with that information when it becomes available.
+Here is the most up to date information released by the SBA.

 - You must be a company that employs 500 or fewer employees.
 It appears there are some exceptions for certain types of companies that employ more than 500 people, but we do not have the detailed list of exceptions at this time.